 - Doderlein’s Bacillus is dominant, and can metabolize glycogen to lactate.

 - All other bacteria, except for this lactobacillus, are not able to colonize due to the lactic acid and other metabolic products.
-The resulting low pH of the vaginal epithelium prevents establishment by most other bacteria as well as the potentially-pathogenic yeast, Candida albicans.
+The resulting low pH of the genitalia epithelium prevents establishment by most other bacteria as well as the potentially-pathogenic yeast, Candida albicans.
 This is an excellent example of the protective effects of normal bacterial flora on their human hosts.

 E. Normal Flora of the Oral Cavity